Three Days in Dublin with Kids

 Many children love a train ride and the Dart, Dublin’s suburban service, takes a wonderful route right around the coast of Dublin Bay with terrific views almost all the way.
 Buy a family day ticket, so that you can get on and off the trains as you wish all day.

-By Train to Howth and/or Malahide
+Go North: Howth and/or Malahide

 Catch a north-bound train to Howth, a pretty fishing port and an expensive coastal suburb of Dublin.